-Each time you call a doctor to report a concern about your The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family. member’s health, expect a question about their blood pressure, breathing, or temperature.
+Each time you call a doctor to report a concern about your The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family.
+More member’s health, expect a question about their blood pressure, breathing, or temperature.
 Vital signs tell the doctor a lot about what’s happening inside the patient’s body, where the eyes can’t see.
 The five primary vital signs combined paint a picture of the patient’s immediate health status – crisis, stable, somewhere in-between.
-Therefore, developing the ability to competently take and respond to vital signs changes is an
+Therefore, developing the ability to take and respond to vital signs changes is

 • Of, relating to, or constituting the essence